MicrosoftDocs/Viva/Viva/connections/edit-viva-home.md

 ## Get started customizing the experience
 >[!NOTE]
-> You must have member level permissions (or higher) to edit the new desktop experience.
+> - You must have member level permissions (or higher) to edit the new desktop experience.
+> - If your organization has a home site, you can choose to use it as the default home experience.
+The ability to choose the default experience will become available when the feature rolls out in November.

 ### How to edit the Viva Connections desktop experience for the first time
 If you already have Viva Connections setup, editors who have site owner or member permissions to the home site will automatically have owner or member permissions to the new home experience in Teams.
 People with member permissions or higher will automatically see **Edit** buttons in the home experience.